wdporter/i-am-that-vuepress/70-god-is-the-end-of-all-desire-and-knowledge/readme.md

 **Q:**&ensp;I came to India in search of a <span data-tippy-content="One of the six systems of the Hindu philosophy (from <em>yoj</em>, to yoke or join). <em>Yoga</em> teaches the means by which the individual spirit (<em>jivatma</em>) can be joined or united with the universal spirit (<em>Paramatma</em>).">yoga</span> teacher.
 I am still in search.

-**M:**&ensp;What kind of *yoga* do you want to practice, the *yoga* of getting, or the *yoga* of giving up?
+**M:**&ensp;What kind of *yoga* do you want to practice, the *yoga* of getting, or the *yoga* of giveïng up?

 **Q:**&ensp;Don’t they come to the same in the end?

 **M:**&ensp;How can they?
 One enslaves, the other liberates.
 The motive matters supremely.
 Freedom comes through renunciätion.
 All possession is bondage.

 **Q:**&ensp;What I have the strength and the courage to hold on to, why should I give it up?
 And if I have not the strength, how can I give up?
-I do not understand this need for giving up.
+I do not understand this need for giveïng up.
 When I want something, why should I not pursue it?
 Renunciätion is for the weak.

 **M:**&ensp;If you do not have the wisdom and the strength to give up, just look at your possessions.
 Your mere looking will burn them up.
 If you can stand outside your mind, you will soon find that total renunciätion of possessions and desires is the most obviöusly reasonable thing to do.